prebid/prebid.github.io/dev-docs/bidders/cadent_aperture_mx.md

 ### Registration

 To use this bidder you will need an account and a valid tagid from our exchange.
-For further information, please contact your Account Manager or <adops@emxdigital.com>.
+For further information, please contact your Account Manager or <contactaperturemx@cadent.tv>.

 ### Bid Params